Gayno Smith: Murders

 Arguing for a death sentence, prosecutors said Smith had "attempted to exterminate an entire family."
 A psychiatric evaluation of Smith concluded that he was sane.
 His lawyers did not call any witnesses and did not contest that Smith was sane and the crimes were premeditated, choosing instead to plead with Judge C. R. Carson for mercy.
 Ultimately, Carson spared his life.
 After finding him guilty of five counts of first degree murder and one count of second degree murder, he instead sentenced Smith to six life terms at hard labor.
-The sentences were ordered to run consecutively to ensure he would spend the rest of his natural life in prison.
+The sentences were ordered to run consecutively to ensure that he would spend the rest of his natural life in prison.

 Infant Perry was adopted by his uncle Firman, Andrew McBeth's brother, and raised with Firman's own nine biological children.

 Perry, the child in the crib, has spoken about the problems he faced growing up.
 "All the way through school I was a bully because I wanted people to hurt as bad as I did.
 I hated everything and everybody," he said.
 "I'm sorry about that now.
 When I see those people today, I try to tell them that, but they just don't understand."

 Perry graduated from Pekin Community High School.

 In 1971, Smith filed an unsuccessful motion for a new trial.
 He was interviewed in prison in 1974 by The Waterloo-Cedar Falls Courier.
-In it, Smith accepted the fact that he would die in prison.
+Smith had accepted the fact that he would die in prison.
 He said he was excited to get an education in prison.
 He started off by working through a lengthy series.
-At the time of the article, Smith was more than half way to a college degree.
+At the time of the article, Smith was more than halfway to a college degree.
 "I had 68 quarter hours in commercial cooking and I've completed 66 quarter hours in academic courses so far," he said.
 He performed well in both subjects, having a 3.75 GPA in the cooking program and a 3.3 GPA in academics.
 Smith said he hoped to work with juvenile delinquents and help other young people with his newfound knowledge.

 Smith also spoke about making changes to the prison system.
 "I'd like to go to Des Moines and speak to the legislature," he said.
-"I'd like to talk to then about this institution itself, about some of their laws, and some of their rehabilitation programs.
+"I'd like to talk to them about this institution itself, about some of their laws, and some of their rehabilitation programs.
 All prison systems are inhumane.
 You take a man from society who 'fails' when he's in an abnormal situation and put him in one of these places.
 It's an abnormal situation here in itself, then you say to the man, 'rehabilitate yourself'.
 YOU DON'T send a person on the street to a mental hospital and say, 'make yourself well'.
 There's nothing in here to change you.
 You can let prison society destroy you or you can get some education and change yourself."